illinois-impact/ece408_project/README.md

 Every time your layer is invoked, it will print the "Op Time," the time spent working on that layer.
 Since the network has two convolutional layers, two times will be printed.
+You can time the whole program execution by modifying `rai_build.yml` with

+    /usr/bin/time python m2.1.py

 `m2.1.py` takes one optional argument: the dataset size.
 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.